vosferatu/tdin/README.md

     mvn exec:java@BookstoreServer

 ### Bookstore Client
-Only first draft is made.
-Still need to add more rules to the other GUI, however the basis is also here.
 In the root of the project run:

     mvn exec:java@BookstoreClient

+### Warehouse Server
+Warehouse server should not need to be running to accept orders from Bookstore Server Start it by running:

+    mvn exec:java@WarehouseServer

+### Warehouse Client
+In the root of the project run:

+    mvn exec:java@WarehouseClient

 ### WebApp

-Currently the webapp is still very undeveloped and needs further work.
-However the basis is there.
+Webapp is probably the most unsafe web application I have ever seen, but give me a break!

 In the root of the project run:

     mvn tomcat7:run